The effect of a longitudinal density gradient on electron plasma wake field acceleration: The model and results

-Fig.\ref{fig7} is as in Fig.\ref{fig3} but for the case of positive density gradient, according to equation \ref{e1} and 3D.
+Fig.\ref{fig7} is as in Fig.\ref{fig3} but for the case of positive density gradient, according to equation \ref{e1}.
 The top row shows that background electron positive momenta tail is now {\it intermittently} more energetic, compared to the uniform density 3D case and also ion heating is intermittently more stronger.
 Bottom left panel shows that trailing bunch energies reach as high as 24.4 GeV.
 The acceleration and energy transfer efficiencies in this case are calculated as follows: $AE(t=0.1744{\rm \; ns})=0.6100$, $AE(t=0.3488{\rm \; ns})=0.7326$ and $TE(t=0.1744{\rm \; ns})=0.6052$, $TE(t=0.3488{\rm \; ns})=0.7545$, indicating about 75 percent acceleration and energy transfer efficiency by the end simulation time.
 The bottom right panel shows that driving bunch partly decelerates and partly accelerates, i.e. red curve now spreads beyond $E_0$.
 This can be attributed to re-acceleration of driving bunch due to the positive density gradient.
 Ref.\cite{pt14} established that in the case of increasing density along the path of an electron beam wave-particle resonant interaction of Langmuir waves with the beam electrons leads to an efficient particle acceleration.
 This is because Langmuir waves drift to smaller wavenumbers $k$, allowing them to increase their phase speed, $V_{ph}=\omega/k$, and, thus, being absorbed by faster electrons.
-Because we are in the blow out regime, driving beam number density is 2.5 times denser than background electron density, Langmuir waves will grow via bump-on-tail instability on the time scale of $\approx 1/2.5=0.4 \omega_{pe}^{-1}$.
+Because the simulations are in the blow out regime, driving beam number density is 2.5 times denser than background electron density, Langmuir waves will grow via bump-on-tail instability on the time scale of $\approx 1/2.5=0.4 \omega_{pe}^{-1}$.
 The final simulation time of 0.3488 ns corresponds to $4400 \omega_{pe}^{-1}$.
-Thus there will be a plenty of time for similar effect as in Ref.\cite{pt14} to take place.
+Thus there will be a plenty of time for the above described effect of re-acceleration of driving bunch due to the positive density gradient \cite{pt14} to take place.

-Fig.\ref{fig8} is as in Fig.\ref{fig4} but for the case of positive density gradient, according to equation \ref{e1} and 3D.
-We see that now total energy error is 1 percent.
-This is larger than in the uniform density 3D case, but still tolerable.
+Fig.\ref{fig8} is as in Fig.\ref{fig4} but for the case of positive density gradient, according to equation \ref{e1}.
+It can be seen that now total energy error is just under 1 percent.
+This is larger than in the uniform density 3D case, but possibly still tolerable.